 The Citrix Desktops-as-a-Service (DaaS) allows you to provide employees with a full workspace from any device while leaving most of the setup, upgrades, and monitoring to Citrix.
 IT will continue to manage and control the virtual machines, applications, and policies on the back end, while Citrix manages all the key infrastructure, installation, setup, and upgrades needed to maintain a Citrix environment.
 This reduces administrative overload and ensures you have all the latest features and functionality.

 Hosted by Citrix:

-- Workspace: complete digital workspace that lets you securely deliver apps, desktops, files, & microapps to your end-users
+- Workspace: complete digital workspace that lets you securely deliver virtual apps, web and SaaS apps, and desktops, to your end-users.

 - Gateway Service: allows secure, contextual remote access to apps and data